stgpetrovic/junction2019/presentation.md

 1. Open the web page.
 2. Add a good item to the basket.
 3. Add a bad, far away item to the basket.
+It should trigger ship it.
-4. Show the suggestion.
+4. Show the ship it suggestion.
 5. Click swap to execute the swap.

+Izlike:
+- Lose je osvjetljenje pa citac barkoda nije stabilan.